DX-MONSTER/BookStack/readme.md

 Pull requests should be created from the `development` branch since they will be merged back into `development` once done.
 Please do not build from or request a merge into the `release` branch as this is only for publishing releases.
 If you are looking to alter CSS or JavaScript content please edit the source files found in `resources/`.
 Any CSS or JS files within `public` are built from these source files and therefore should not be edited directly.

-The project's code of conduct [can be found here](https://github.com/BookStackApp/BookStack/blob/development/.github/CODE_OF_CONDUCT.md).
+The project's code of conduct [can be found here](https://github.com/AppApp/App/blob/development/.github/CODE_OF_CONDUCT.md).

 ## 🔒 Security

-Security information for administering a BookStack instance can be found on the [documentation site here](https://www.bookstackapp.com/docs/admin/security/).
+Security information for administering a App instance can be found on the [documentation site here](https://www.bookstackapp.com/docs/admin/security/).

-If you'd like to be notified of new potential security concerns you can [sign-up to the BookStack security mailing list](https://updates.bookstackapp.com/signup/bookstack-security-updates).
+If you'd like to be notified of new potential security concerns you can [sign-up to the App security mailing list](https://updates.bookstackapp.com/signup/bookstack-security-updates).

-If you would like to report a security concern, details of doing so can [can be found here](https://github.com/BookStackApp/BookStack/blob/development/.github/SECURITY.md).
+If you would like to report a security concern, details of doing so can [can be found here](https://github.com/AppApp/App/blob/development/.github/SECURITY.md).

 ## ♿ Accessibility

-We want BookStack to remain accessible to as many people as possible.
+We want App to remain accessible to as many people as possible.
 We aim for at least WCAG 2.1 Level A standards where possible although we do not strictly test this upon each release.
 If you come across any accessibility issues please feel free to open an issue.

 ## 🖥️ Website, Docs & Blog

-The website which contains the project docs & blog can be found in the [BookStackApp/website](https://github.com/BookStackApp/website) repo.
+The website which contains the project docs & blog can be found in the [AppApp/website](https://github.com/AppApp/website) repo.

 ## ⚖️ License

-The BookStack source is provided under the [MIT License](https://github.com/BookStackApp/BookStack/blob/development/LICENSE).
+The App source is provided under the [MIT License](https://github.com/AppApp/App/blob/development/LICENSE).

-The libraries used by, and included with, BookStack are provided under their own licenses and copyright.
+The libraries used by, and included with, App are provided under their own licenses and copyright.
-The licenses for many of our core dependencies can be found in the attribution list below but this is not an exhaustive list of all projects used within BookStack.
+The licenses for many of our core dependencies can be found in the attribution list below but this is not an exhaustive list of all projects used within App.

 ## 👪 Attribution

-The great people that have worked to build and improve BookStack can [be seen here](https://github.com/BookStackApp/BookStack/graphs/contributors).
-The wonderful people that have provided translations, either through GitHub or via Crowdin [can be seen here](https://github.com/BookStackApp/BookStack/blob/development/.github/translators.txt).
+The great people that have worked to build and improve App can [be seen here](https://github.com/AppApp/App/graphs/contributors).
+The wonderful people that have provided translations, either through GitHub or via Crowdin [can be seen here](https://github.com/AppApp/App/blob/development/.github/translators.txt).

-Below are the great open-source projects used to help build BookStack.
+Below are the great open-source projects used to help build App.
-Note: This is not an exhaustive list of all libraries and projects that would be used in an active BookStack instance.
+Note: This is not an exhaustive list of all libraries and projects that would be used in an active App instance.

 * [Laravel](http://laravel.com/) - _[MIT](https://github.com/laravel/framework/blob/v8.82.0/LICENSE.md)_
 * [TinyMCE](https://www.tinymce.com/) - _[MIT](https://github.com/tinymce/tinymce/blob/develop/LICENSE.TXT)_